 Australia's $19 billion livestock industry plays a vital role in the national economy, fuelled by the rapid growth of Asia and increasing demand for high quality Australian exports from countries such as China.

 For many livestock producers, locating and monitoring the activity of their livestock is a time-consuming and often costly challenge.

 Teaming up to develop a smart ear tag

 We have brought together our deep technology expertise and animal science know-how and teamed up with commercial partner, Ceres Tag, to tackle this problem with a smart ear tag.

-Currently in development, the smart ear tag builds on years of our research in livestock production and long-term sensing and tracking.
+The smart ear tag builds on years of our research in livestock production and long-term sensing and tracking.
 It features geo-location for greater traceability and provenance of livestock and will provide a platform for other possible applications in the future.

 Improved management of livestock and the paddock

 The data collected from the tags can be translated into knowledge to improve management of both livestock and the paddock.